jonsterling/yggdrasil/README.md

 $ make install
 ```

-This will compile the project and place binaries in the local `bin` directory.
+This will compile the project and place binaries in the `./bin` directory.

 #### Running